-There are 2 exam papers and a piece of coursework.
+There are 3 exam papers.

 Paper 1 - This paper is 2 hours long and is worth 40%.
-In the paper, you will be given choices from the core content topics below.
-You must answer 2 of these choices.
+In the paper you will be given 4 choices of the below topics and answer 2 of these choices.
 You will study them all in class.